MrPingQi/MS-HLMO_registration-v2.0/README.md

 # MS-HLMO_registration

-A new image matching/registration process for the paper “Gao C, Li W. An invariant feature extraction for multi-modal images matching[J]. arXiv preprint arXiv:2311.02842, 2023.”
+A new image matching/registration algorithm building upon and surpassing MS-HLMO, which is for the paper “Gao C, Li W. An invariant feature extraction for multi-modal images matching[J]. arXiv preprint arXiv:2311.02842, 2023.”
 [Online].
 Available: https://arxiv.org/abs/2311.02842

-If you have any queries or suggestions, please do not hesitate to contact me (gao-pingqi@qq.com or 3120205425@bit.edu.cn).
+If you have any queries or suggestions, please do not hesitate to contact me (gao-pingqi@qq.com).

 Run this code by the following procedures: